BradXiao/kurento-ubuntu/README.md

 # Kurento Media Server (KMS) for Ubuntu 22.04 LTS

 This repo contains KMS source code from [kurentu](https://github.com/Kurento/kurento) with minor modifications and other dependencies forked on Dec.
 19th, 2023.
-The pre-build binaries for Ubuntu 22.04 (amd64) are also provided.
+The pre-built binaries for Ubuntu 22.04 (amd64) are also provided.

 Most of the modifications involve replacing 'gstreamer-1.0' with the older 'gstreamer-1.5' because the official KMS 7.0.2 doesn't work on Ubuntu 22.04.
 This is the temporary soultion and for test only.
 The modifications are listed in the following table.